Upton Country Park, Poole BH17 7BJ

 A printed copy of the Play Trail leaflet is available from the Tea Rooms and from the Kiosk behind Upton House (50p nominal charge for pack including crayons)

 Upton House History Wordsearch

-From 1st May to end September the play water feature in the Walled Garden will be turned on each day* between 11am - 3pm
+From 1st May to end September the play water feature in the Walled Garden is turned on for 4 hours each day*:

 The Walled Garden play fountain